iwVerve/AFreshSpark/README.md

 dll to reload.
 These keys are modifiable in main.zig.
 The init function is reloadable as well.

+Dynamic builds need to be launched from the project root directory, as they need to see the asset directory.

 ## Web Export
 Follow emscripten installation instructions from [here](https://github.com/raysan5/raylib/wiki/Working-for-Web-(HTML5)#1-install-emscripten-toolchain).